Tax measures: Varia

 Control capacity is strengthened, as is data exchange and cooperation between the various inspection services, police and judiciary.

-The new deadlines will apply retroactively from the 2023 tax year.
+These new time limits will be applied retroactively from the 2023 assessment year.

 Further efforts are being made on data mining and risk detection by investing in IT tools.
 A legal framework is also created for the use of data from the CAP (Central Accounts and Financial Contracts Contact Point) in the context of anonymous data mining for case selection purposes.
 Crypto accounts must also be notified to the CAP.
 In addition, the government will be able to process financial data of foreign origin already automatically received by the administration into the CAP, as well as online gambling player accounts over EUR 10,000.